MovingBlocks/Terasology/docs/Modules.md

 * [WeatherManager](https://github.com/Terasology/WeatherManager) - simple weather foundation, tracks whether, maintains a single cloud layer, and so on
 * [WildAnimals](https://github.com/Terasology/WildAnimals) - a module containing animals, initially a deer you can spawn in-world via console with `spawnPrefab deer` then watch wander idly
 * [WildAnimalsGenome](https://github.com/Terasology/WildAnimalsGenome) - bridge module using Genome to bring more advanced features to WildAnimals
 * [WildAnimalsMadness](https://github.com/Terasology/WildAnimalsMadness) - these wild animals have acquired some sort of madness!
 Or at least they seem to be thinking, somehow ..
+GSOC 2019
 * [WoodAndStone](https://github.com/Terasology/WoodAndStone) - big content module including "from scratch" crafting, starting with wood here
 * [WoodAndStoneCraftingJournal](https://github.com/Terasology/WoodAndStoneCraftingJournal) - a Journal bridging module for WoodCrafting and StoneCrafting (no direct relation with the WoodAndStone module)
 * [Workstation](https://github.com/Terasology/Workstation) - workstations offer a way to use blocks in-world for advanced purposes